flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 If the AI system starts to create something genuinely new, even just in the structure or combination of facts, is it still only the waiter — or already a sous-chef in the kitchen?

 This, for me, is the real ethical turning point.
-Summarization is not a neutral act anymore; it’s a kind of re-creation of knowledge.
-But if this “AI cook” is trained on meals prepared by humans, what happens to those original chefs?
-Are they still part of the restaurant’s success story — or have they been silently written out of it?
+Summarization is not a neutral act anymore, especially if it's multi-document; it’s a kind of re-creation of knowledge.

 #### Responsibility and Credit Attribution